John Lucie Blackman: Death and legacy

-Blackman spent the day of the Battle of Waterloo defending the Chateau of Hougoumont against the French.
+Blackman spent the day of the Battle of Waterloo defending the Château of Hougoumont against the French.
 As the last of the enemy fled the field, a musket bull struck him in the temple, killing him instantly.

-Although the grounds of Chateau Hougoumont contain a stone marking Blackman's grave, his remains were moved to the Waterloo monument in Brussels Cemetery in 1889.
+Although the grounds of Château Hougoumont contain a stone marking Blackman's grave, his remains were moved to the Waterloo monument in Brussels Cemetery in 1889.

 Blackman's name is inscribed on one of the panels in the Guards Chapel, Wellington Barracks, London.